What Is Product Operations and Why Do you Need It?

 The role of product operations in research and development (R&D)

-Product operations teams are integral to product research and development processes, helping decide and execute the direction of the product.
+Product operations teams are integral to product research and processes, helping decide and execute the direction of the product.
 Product ops teams use data and other resources to help teams develop new features, remove underperforming ones, and discover ways to increase product adoption.

 Using feedback to spearhead new features and products